 Excalibur’s Bulldog 440 crossbow is the perfect recurve crossbow.
 It has more than enough power to take down any animal you might encounter during your hunting trip.
 It’s very easy to replace strings during a hunting trip and general maintenance is a lot less than a compound crossbow.

-- Ambidextrous cheekpiece for both left and right-handed hunters
+- Ambidextrous cheek piece supports both left-handed and right-handed hunters

-- 4 PROFLIGHT arrows and 4 100-grain field points
+- Includes 4 PROFLIGHT 16.5 in. arrows and 4 100-grain field points to fit in the 4-arrow quiver

 Most Compact Crossbow – Ravin R26